amirci/amirci.github.io/_posts/2024-04-02-refactoring-changes.markdown

 ## Converting a change into a function that applies it to the table

-Let's take a look at the signature of the functions that take a column change and return another function that will actually apply the change to the `StudentTable`.
+Let's take a look at the signature of the functions that take a column change and return another function that will apply the change to the `StudentTable`.

 ```ts